PRP Treats Gluteal Tendinopathy of the Hip

 Gluteal tendinopathy is the most common injury that involves the tendons in the hips.
 The gluteal tendons are those that connect your glute muscles to the hip bones.
-These tendons can develop a number of micro tears over time, leading to inflammation, pain with movement, and more.
+These tendons can develop several micro-tears over time, leading to inflammation, pain with movement, and more.

 Tendon injuries can be difficult to heal, and oftentimes hip tendonitis is addressed using cortisone steroid injections.
 However, these injections are not always effective and can have side effects.
 On the other hand, platelet-rich plasma, or PRP, therapy provides a safer and more effective treatment option to repair the damaged tendon, eliminating the source of the pain and restoring function to your hips.